bhatipradeep/CodeZera/README.md

 A step by step series of how to set up code locally

-Say what the step will be
+The steps are as follows:

 ```
-clone the code using git clone "https://github.com/HAC-2020/CodeZera.git"
+clone the code using "git clone "https://github.com/HAC-2020/CodeZera.git""
 ```

 ```
-run npm install in the CodeZera folder
+run "npm install" in the CodeZera folder
 ```
 ```
 api keys needs to be changed